 Does Norton VPN allow torrenting?

 Yes, Norton VPN supports torrenting on certain P2P-enabled servers.
 You’ll need to pick a P2P-optimized server and follow safe torrenting practices to protect your privacy and avoid leaks.
+Does nordvpn track your browser history the real truth revealed 2026

 Which Norton VPN servers support P2P?